kedro-org/kedro-viz/docs/preview_task_nodes.md

 ## What are TaskNode previews?
 <!-- vale on -->

 TaskNode previews allow you to attach a preview function to any node in your pipeline.
-When you click on a TaskNode in Kedro-Viz, the preview appears in the metadata panel, similar to dataset previews.
+When you click on a TaskNode in Kedro-Viz, the preview appears in the metadata panel, in the same way as dataset previews.

 Preview functions are: